What is the Therapeutic Listening® (TL) by Vital Links?

 What are the alternatives or complementary approaches to TL?

-Typically, TL is an auditory program only comprising of passive listening sessions and is not meant to be a stand-alone program.
-It is only one tool which could be used as part of a more comprehensive program involving sensory integration and a daily sensory diet (or ‘sensory lifestyle’).
-Such a comprehensive sensory framework includes language and movement activities on top of an auditory program.
+TL, as a listening program, is not intended to be a standalone program and can be an adjunct to a therapeutic treatment approach involving sensory integration and a daily sensory diet (or ‘sensory lifestyle’).
+Such a comprehensive sensory framework includes vestibular-somatosensory and movement activities on top of an auditory program.

 Here are some of the complementary or alternative approaches to TL: